The planning and building of The Magdalen Estate with Holloway Bros

 Ultimately Holloway Brothers lost control of the development when the remainder of the site was compulsorily purchased by Wandsworth Council on 3rd March 1931.

 Another curiosity is the Burntwood Lodge Estate.
 As part of the development it was to link Lyford Road with Burntwood Road.
-Thankfully that though road never happened which kept Lyford Road relatively tranquil.
+Thankfully that through road never happened which kept Lyford Road relatively tranquil.
 If you look at the image below you can see the expanded view of the note about the removal of the offending wall.